brettybop/mlb-moneyball-bi-analytics/README.md

 Baseball has been around a long time and there is a bunch of great data we can analyze.
 Let's dig in!

-It answers three layers of questions:
+This project answers three layers of questions:

 1. **League-level run environment:**
    How has scoring, on-base ability, and pitcher dominance changed over time?